benyji/fire-alarm-system/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://www.tinkercad.com/things/8lGohPeoOZy-fire-alarm-system/editel?sharecode=8Y5Wv5BWVGLZi1ZAPi6bKRMzGM8Z3DBjA2ip9ukAmRk)
-This project aims towards allowing for work-place industry quaility fire-alarm control systems into the every day home.
+This project aims towards allowing for work-place industry fire-alarm control systems into the every day home.
 A fun project for intermediate Arduino users or those looking for something new and exciting.
+This project in no means is certified and is illegal to use in a work-place setting.

 Project Tags:
 `fire-alarm`, `arduino`, `piezo`, `temperature`, `neopixel`, `jewel`, `LCD`, `buttons`, `gas`, `gas-sensor`